Consent Forms and EMR Requirement

 Information Technology (IT) Evaluations for Research

-In compliance with the UCOP Business and Finance Bulletin IS-3 “Electronic Information Security,” UC Davis Health System established the Information Technology (IT) Evaluation Process.
-UC and UCDHS policies and State and Federal law require all members of the UCDHS workforce to protect Protected Health Information (PHI) or Personally Identifiable Information (PII).
+In compliance with the UCOP Business and Finance Bulletin IS-3 “Electronic Information Security,” UC Davis Health established the Information Technology (IT) Evaluation Process.
+UC and UCD Health policies and State and Federal law require all members of the UCDHS workforce to protect Protected Health Information (PHI) or Personally Identifiable Information (PII).
 PHI or PII without the proper safeguards can place our organization, and staff personally, at significant risk.

 Clinical research that requires implementation or use of new applications, systems or devices requires an IT Evaluation prior to the start of the study.
 This is necessary to determine whether or not the new technology may inadvertently create technical instability or create security risks for the UC System.